doughty247/belladonna-play/changelogs/Belladonna_Play_Roadmap.md

 Belladonna Fork Roadmap
-From Privilege Bridge to DRM + Anti-Cheat
+From Belladonna Core to DRM + Anti-Cheat

 ### Preface — Why Fork Instead of Replace

-Belladonna began as a Privilege Bridge: a hardened system for managing replay protection, sandboxing, eBPF monitoring, deception, audit logs, and policy governance.
+Belladonna Core is a hardened system for managing replay protection, sandboxing, eBPF monitoring, deception, audit logs, and policy governance.
 That core is already valuable in its own right, especially for enterprises and security-conscious services.

 But in games, the biggest problems are piracy and cheating.
 These cost studios billions in lost revenue and player churn.
 Belladonna’s foundation makes it uniquely positioned to solve these problems — if adapted into a purpose-built platform.

 We fork, we don’t replace:

-* Belladonna Core (Privilege Bridge): general-purpose secure foundation.
+* Belladonna Core: general-purpose secure foundation.
 * Belladonna Play: game-focused fork (HAL, DRM entitlements, runtime anti-cheat, engine plugins, player trust).
+* Positioning: One platform for DRM + anti‑cheat.

 Analogy: Core = kernel.
 Play = gaming distribution built on that kernel.
 This avoids bloat and maximizes reuse.